acbreton/in_my_opinion/README.md

-## In My Opinion (v1)
+## In My Opinion - A Google Chrome extension (v1)

 ![Image](../master/images/imo.png)
-Remove critic and fan review ratings from search results and various websites
+A Google Chrome extension for removing critic and fan review ratings from search results and various popular webpages.